 Temporary political signs must meet the following criteria:

 - Encourages a particular vote in a scheduled election.

 - Is placed not sooner than 90 days prior to the scheduled election and is removed within 10 days after that election.

 - Is no larger than 32 square feet.

-- Has had a Statement of Responsibility filed with the Department certifying a person who will be responsible for removing the sign.
+- Has filed a Statement of Responsibility certifying a person who will be responsible for removing the sign.

-A completed Statement of Responsibility (PDF) must be submitted to:
+Submit a completed Statement of Responsibility (PDF) to

 Division of Traffic Operations

 - ODA homepage

 - Interactive Map & List of Permitted Displays